ideal-lab5/idn-docs/src/architecture.md

 ### Consensus Error Types

 Block producers and importers are given two new consensus error types [here](https://github.com/ideal-lab5/substrate/blob/502032949307b1c19cba606dbef1d2f108f71a56/primitives/consensus/common/src/error.rs#L53).
 For **block producers**, the `InvalidIBESecret` is called when the aura client cannot fetch a master IBE secret from local storage.
 For **block importers**, `InvalidDLEQProof` is triggered when a DLEQ proof cannot be verified.
 This is very similar in functionality to the `BadSignature` error type.

-### Authority Incentives

-Since we have a proof of authority network, authority incentives are very simple.
-1. When a new session starts, [each authority recieves 10 tokens](https://github.com/ideal-lab5/substrate/blob/cf0a5193af80e458ee585a614f7ff12ece9b56fd/frame/aura/src/lib.rs#L269)
-2. If an authority produces a bad block, it will be rejected by importers and the authority will be unable to author more blocks (this isn't completely implemented yet).